Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

-Better that then slowly creeping upwards, right? _[Pitches voice up gradually to squeaky levels]_ 'And then I found an apple.
+Better that than slowly creeping upwards, right? _[Pitches voice up gradually to squeaky levels]_ 'And then I found an apple.
 And then there were teeth in there.'

 #### JONNY